sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

             ├── SignupForm.js
             └── SignupForm.css
 ```

+> **Note**: If you have enabled social logins in your marketplace, you
+> might want to add a similar _FieldPhoneNumberInput_ also to
+> _ConfirmSignupForm_ This way users who are signing up with e.g.
+> Facebook can also add their phone number.

 We need to **_import_** _FieldPhoneNumberInput_ component and then add
 it to the form.
 We'll add the following JSX code after the